dmartorell/docmorris-coding-challenge/README.md

     ```bash
     npx expo prebuild --clean
     ```
-    This command creates/recreates the `ios/` and `android/` directories based on your `app.json` and plugins.
+    This command creates/recreates the `ios/` and `android/` directories based on the `app.json` and plugins.

 2.  **Install iOS Pods (for iOS only):**
     ```bash